jalilhashemi/graded-exercise-JalilHashemi/docs/exercise/exercise.md

 I'm particular proud of:

-I may not be able to use the grail environment properly but doing this project has given a very good self confidence and has proven to me that I at least can do some thing :)
+I may not be able to use the grail environment properly but doing this project has given a very good self confidence and has proven to me that I at least can do something :)
 I thank you for giving us the opportunity to work and learn something new!
+I am proud of what we have learn and have done

 ## Project grading